Kevin Rozzoli: Political career

 When the sitting Liberal member for the local seat of Hawkesbury, Bernie Deane, resigned due to ill health on 24 October 1972, a by-election for his seat was declared for the 17 February 1973.
 At age 33, Rozzoli narrowly won Liberal pre-selection for the seat after five ballots, defeating among others, Alan Cadman.
 The seat had gradually become more marginal over the years and Rozzoli went on to narrowly defeat the Labor candidate Peter Dunn by a two-party-preferred margin of 52 to 47 percent.
-He would be re-elected a further nine times in this seat.
+However, he picked up a large swing in the state election a year later, and would be re-elected a further eight times in this seat.
+He was only seriously threatened once, in the 1978 "Wranslide," but even then won 55 percent on the first count, enough to retain the seat outright.

-Serving as a shadow minister while the Liberal Party was in opposition during the 1980s, Rozzoli was elected deputy leader in 1981, serving under leader John Dowd.
+Serving as a shadow minister while the Liberal Party was in opposition during the 1980s, Rozzoli was elected deputy leader of the party and Deputy Opposition Leader in 1981, serving under leader John Dowd.
 However, with the departure of Dowd from the leadership on 15 March 1983 Rozzoli was defeated in his position of Deputy Leader by Rosemary Foot 7 votes to 6.
 While serving as an MP, Rozzoli undertook law studies through the Barristers Admission Board, being awarded a Diploma of Law in 1985 and was called to the bar in New South Wales in July 1985.
 When the Liberal Party under leader Nick Greiner won office in March 1988, Rozzoli was elected as the Speaker of the Legislative Assembly.
 After being re-elected in this office in 1991, during the tense period of the hung parliament where the Greiner government was held in place by three independents, Rozzoli was congratulated by the then Leader of the Opposition, Bob Carr: "This is the second occasion upon which your election has proceeded unopposed by the Opposition.
 Such a rare union ticket in this place could begin to earn you, the suspicion of your colleagues."
 The independent member for South Coast, John Hatton, was also glowing in his admiration: "I have been in this House for 18 years and I have seen Speakers come and go.
 Mr Rozzoli is the fairest and most impartial Speaker I have seen in this House."